damienpuig/PervasiveSensorNetwork/README.md

 There are 4 major layers in the project:

-- The Physical layer, represented by the Arduino network, and retreiving physical values ( here Luminosity and Temperature over a week).
+- The Physical layer, as the Arduino network, retreiving physical values (Luminosity and Temperature for a week).
 - The Process layer, represented by a C# program that listens to the Coordinator serial.
 - The Data Layer, using Redis Database.
 Redis is used to Left push arduino records on a given key (e.g. arduino node 1).
 Redis pushes new entries to Tier-Applications using Pub/Sub.
 - The Tier Layer will subscribe to Redis updates on the following channel: ERROR, TEMPERATURE, LUMINOSITY.